crklinkenberg/symcom-doc/src/site/notes/Topics/Matched percentage and highlighted words process in comparison page.md

 {"dg-publish":true,"permalink":"/topics/matched-percentage-and-highlighted-words-process-in-comparison-page/"}
 ---

+#comparison

-Display of matched percentage is executed by a PHP function newComareSymptom() which is defined in the “functions.php” page.
+Display of matched percentage is executed by a PHP function `newComareSymptom()` which is defined in the `“functions.php”` page.